-A versatile annual to grow, nasturtiums come in both bushy and climbing or trailing varieties, so are ideal for lots of different sunny spots around the garden.
+A versatile annual to grow, nasturtiums come in both bushy and climbing or trailing varieties, so are ideal for your flower bed ideas.

 One of the joys of gardening is being able to eat what you grow, and the vividly colored flowers of nasturtium not only deliver in the looks department, making a beautiful addition to beds or containers, but the petals, seeds and leaves are edible, too.

 'Nasturtium flowers are well known for their hot, peppery flavor in salads and work very well chopped up with capers and made into salsa verde of sorts,' explains gardening expert and writer Alys Folwer in her book Eat What You Grow (opens in new tab).

 The young leaves of nasturtium taste similar to watercress for sprinkling over salads, while the seedpods can be pickled in vinegar and used like capers.

 If you're also looking for planting projects to get the children involved with then nasturtium is a great choice, as it is such an easy plant to grow.
 Find out when to plant nasturtium seeds and bedding plants to enjoy their flame hues in summer and fall.

 Nasturtiums can be sown and grown direct in garden beds and borders, in pots, trained to climb up vertical supports, or trailed across gravel or down steps or slopes.

 'Nasturtiums are easy-to-grow plants perfect for edging paths, planting in beds or adding to containers.
 Nasturtiums are one of the best mild-weather annual flowers for your garden, ' says Don McCulley, owner of Swallowtail Garden Seeds (opens in new tab).